soundasleep/rmagic/README.md

 ## Release 0 goals

-* Render the cards on the stack in the web interface
 * Games can end, be won, be lost, be drawn
 * Prevent players from being jerks